solana-foundation/developer-content/content/courses/native-onchain-development/program-derived-addresses.md

 Remember that this account will keep track of the total number of comments for an associated review.
-Its address will be a PDA derived using the movie review address and the word “comment” as seeds.
+Its address will be a PDA derived using the movie review address and the word "comment" as seeds.
 Note that how we store the counter is simply a design choice.
-We could add a “counter” field to the original movie review account.
+We could add a "counter" field to the original movie review account.

-Within the `add_movie_review` function, let’s add a `pda_counter` to represent the new counter account we’ll be initializing along with the movie review account.
+Within the `add_movie_review` function, let's add a `pda_counter` to represent the new counter account we'll be initializing along with the movie review account.
 Now, expect four accounts passed into the `add_movie_review` function through the `accounts` argument.